"

 We have the history of modern psychology as it’s understood and taught in the United States.
 Separately, there’s the longer and globally diverse history of mental health treatment.
 For instance, the first hospital dedicated to mental illness is often cited as being in Baghdad, Iraq, in the 8th century.
 Abu Bakr Muhammad Ibn Zakariya Al-Razi is recognized for his revolutionary contributions to mental health treatment at the time.
 He challenged the prevailing belief that mental health issues stemmed from supernatural causes, arguing instead that they should be treated as medical conditions.
 Furthermore, he acknowledged the significant impact of early childhood relationships on an individual’s mental well-being and functioning.[13]

-Psychology in the United States was developed predominantly by White men during the pre and post Civil War period (approximately 1850-1900).
-These early psychologists supported belief in White superiority through research on individual differences among racial groups.
+Psychology in the United States was developed predominantly by White men during the pre- and post-Civil War period (approximately 1850-1900).
+These early psychologists supported the belief in White superiority through research on individual differences among racial groups.
 Programs, departments, degrees, societies and schools were created during a time of national debates on slavery, the continued attempted genocide of Indigenous people and removal of them from their traditional lands to reservations, the Chinese Exclusion Act which at the federal government level prohibited immigration from China, and the decision of “separate but equal” in education by the Supreme Court in the Plessy v.
-Ferguson decision.[6]
+Ferguson decision.[14]

 According to a comprehensive report by The Cummings Center for the History of Psychology (CCHP) at The University of Akron, “our historical review of psychology’s harms to people of color indicates that psychologists have, in both the past and present: